grafana/xk6-ts/README.md

 xk6-ts can be disabled by setting the `XK6_TS` environment variable to `false`.

-During the development of the test script, it is recommended to set the `XK6_TS_SOURCEMAP` environment variable to `true`.
-Thus, the runtime error messages will report the correct source code position.
+To ensure that runtime error messages report the correct source code position, sourcemap generation is enabled by default.
 Otherwise, due to transpilation and bundling, the source code position is meaningless.
+Sourcemap generation can be disabled by setting the value of the `XK6_TS_SOURCEMAP` environment variable to `false`.

 ## Features